xxzenith21/nnet/README.md

 | Y_val           | Validation Labels.
 This should be in a numpy array with the dimensions of (sample_size, output_size)      |
 | accuracy_metric | lambda function for custom accuracy calculation                                                           |

+Please notice that the optimizer has open and closed parenthesis compared to other imported modules.
+Because unlike other modules, the optimizers are not abstract classes as each layer requires different instances of optimizers.

 # How can I contribute?

 You can contribute by cloning the repository and adding a pull request.
 Feel free to optimize the existing algorithms or add new methods.